Create & edit documents#

 If a build fails, the errors can be viewed in the terminal.

-Stop the local server with Ctrl+C in the terminal, or by closing the terminal window.
+Stop the local server by clicking the button in the header, by typing Ctrl+C in the terminal, or by closing the terminal window.

 Don't forget to commit changes frequently.